telavivmakers/geek_code/README.md

 ```
 CM++++ 		=	I'll be first in line to get the new cybernetic interface installed into my skull.
 CM+++		=	You mean there is life outside of Internet?
-You're shittin' me!
-I haven't dragged myself to class in weeks.
+I haven't logged out in weeks.
+I answer questions on StackOverflow.
 CM++ 		=	Computers are a large part of my existence.
-I code in at least one language
+I code in at least one language.
+I have StackOverflow bookmarked so I can find answers to my programming questions.
 CM+ 		=	Computers are fun and I enjoy using them.
 I also know that when it says 'press any key to continue', I don't have to look for a key labeled 'ANY'.
 CM		=	Computers are a tool, nothing more.
 I use it when it serves my purpose.
 CM- 		=	Anything more complicated than my calculator and I'm screwed.